billgehring/billgehring/src/pages/research/index.md

 ---
 ### Research

-My longest-running line of research is in cognitive neuroscience: to understand brain processes involved in error detection, how those processes are involved in anxiety disorders, and how they manifest the executive functions that promote academic achievement in children.
-More recently, I have focused on higher education: I teach first-year undergraduate students evidence-based principles for learning and finding purpose in college.
-My research in this area uses institutional data to understand factors within the institution and the curriculum that promote or hinder academic success.

 This is a brand new website, and soon there will be links to lab webpages and photos of past lab members.
+While you wait you can always visit the classic site at [https://www.gehringlab.org](https://www.gehringlab.org).

 Stay tuned!

 **Error Detection in the Brain.**